datasujeet/datasujeet/README.md

 ## 👦 About Me:
 ### 👋 Hi there!

-I'm **Sujeet Kumar**, a passionate data analyst/Data Science with a dynamic background in Human Resource and a knack for uncovering insights that drive impactful decisions.
+I'm **Sujeet Kumar**, a passionate data analyst/Data Science with Post Graduation in Data Science, Machine Learning & AI and a knack for uncovering insights that drive impactful decisions.
 I thrive on solving complex problems with data-driven strategies.

 ### 🌟 What I Bring to the Table